nshepperd/kill-middle-click-paste/README.md

 -------

 `xcopy` is a bash oneliner using xsel to copy the primary selection into the clipboard buffer, so that we can still paste things from terminal apps that only support the selection "buffer".
 I have this bound to the Meta4+C key combo in the window manager.

+`xpaste` is a horrible python script that feeds the contents of the clipboard buffer into xdotool and thereby emulates typing the whole lot in.
+Use with caution, as it probably creates a large security hole.
+Useful for programs that don't support the clipboard at all, or deliberately disable it.
+There might be a more sensible way to do this.